dsa-ou/allowed/docs/usage.md

 if it hasn't other syntax errors.
 The transformed commands use function calls and attributes, so the cell will only pass the check if those Python constructs are allowed.

+In the verbose output (option `-v` / `--verbose`), syntax errors do not count towards the unknown constructs total.

 ⇦ [Installation](installation.md) | ⇧ [Start](../README.md) | [Configuration](configuration.md) ⇨